ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 ## Services Urls

-Run the following script.
-It will get the exposed `Kong` and `Keycloak` urls.
+In a terminal and inside `kubernetes-environment/bookservice-kong-keycloak` folder, run the following script.
+It will get the exposed `Kong` and `Keycloak` URLs.
 ```
 ./get-services-urls.sh
 ```

-**Copy the output and run it in a terminal.
+**IMPORTANT**: Copy the output and run it in a terminal.
 It will export `Kong` and `Keycloak` urls to environment variables.
-Those environment variables will be used on the next steps.**
+Those environment variables will be used on the next steps.

 ## Configure Keycloak